-If a business ceases to be viable, transferring ownership may be a better option than simply closing it down.
+If a business ceases to be profitable, transferring ownership may be a better option than simply closing it down.

 Types of business transfer

-There are different types of business ownership transfer in Italy:
+In Italy, there are different types of business transfer:

-- the owner transfers the business to an existing or new one in return for subscription dues or shares;
+- The transfer of the business to another existing one or to a new one, in return for shares.

-- the owner simply donates the business to a third party.
+- The donation of the business to a third party.

 Taking over an existing company is a worthwhile alternative to setting up a new business.